bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Okay.

-## updates to the easypeasy protocol
+## Updates to the Easypaysy Protocol

 Aaron: 00:26:38